1. Hello everyone! It’s great to be back on board! #ListenUpNG Thanks so much for your prayers, care and concern! I am much better!

 13. #ListenUpNG Paul had a misunderstanding with a colleague at work.
 He was so pissed that he ended up leaving the office in anger.

-14. #ListenUpNG He barked at the security guard that took a while before allowing him into his gated compound
+14. #ListenUpNG He barked at the security guard that took his time before allowing him into his gated compound

-15. #ListenUpNG He was quick to let loose his tongue on the ‘unfortunate’ man and threatened to sack him next time he was remiss in his duty
+15. #ListenUpNG Paul was quick to let loose his tongue on the ‘unfortunate’ man and even went as far as threatening to sack him next time he was remiss in his duty

 16. #ListenUpNG The poor man was shocked to see his easy going ‘oga’ display such anger.
-For the life of him, he just couldn’t understand why Oga was so angry
+For the life of him, he just couldn’t understand why Oga was in such a bad mood

-17. #ListenUpNG Needless to say, Paul stormed into his apartment.
-He shouted at his kids to keep quiet and instructed them to go to their rooms
+17. Needless to say, Paul stormed into his apartment.
+He shouted at his kids to keep quiet and instructed them to go to their rooms without so much as a word of greeting #ListenUpNG

 19. #ListenUpNG The rice was overcooked, according to him.
 That set him off again!
-It took his wife shouting back at him to bring him back to his senses
+It took her bursting into tears and shouting back at him to bring him back to his senses

 20.#ListenUpNG At that moment, Paul realised how he had allowed the incident at work to ‘poison’ his other relationships.